chrispaynter/architecture/Financial/Sales Tax (US).md

 - If you have nexus in a state that means your business is required to be compliant with that state’s sales tax rules and laws.
 - **Your business is required to collect sales tax in the states you have nexus**.
 - You’ll also need to report and file taxes according to that state’s tax laws.

+## What factors determine sales tax nexus?

+- How do you know if you have nexus within a state?
+There are multiple considerations you need to be aware of.
+-